rhotter/mari-programming/README.md

-# programming_club
+# Marianopolis Programming Club
-Repository for the Marianopolis Programming Club
+In this repository, you can find info from our programming workshops!